THE AVATAR IN INDIA

 See the monuments of Lucknow.

 Pre-arrange (on the internet) a car and driver to pick you up at the Delhi hotel (or go to train station and take a train).
 Drive or train (4 hours) to Haridwar.
 Stay at the Haridwar hotel by the Ganges 2 nights.
 Hari Haveli Ganga Resort, right on the rushing Ganges River, Lovely balcony over the river.
 A much recommended extravagant splurge!
-2 Nights.
-If needed, the hotel can pre-arrange a car and driver for you to travel around Dehradun via Rishikesh.
+If you reach Hardwar by train, perhaps the hotel can arrange a car and driver for you to travel around Dehradun via Rishikesh.

 Spend a little time in Rishikesh along the side of the Ganges River, where it is clean and blue.
 Rishikesh is the town of many sadhus.
+Above Rishikesh, Kedarnath is an ancient Shiva temple of great pilgrimage, located at 11,600 ft.
+Said to be built by the Pandavas.
+Reconstructed in 8th century AD, It is more than 1000 years old.
+You can take a helicopter ride there and back, same day, from Rishikesh or Dehradun.
 Cross back over the bridge and drive (one hour) up to Dehradun.